annie-qiu26/illiniorganiser/README.md

 ### Installing packages
 Packages are all the third party Python modules we need to run our app, such as Django.
 Packaging tools exist to streamline the package installation process.
 [Pipenv](https://docs.pipenv.org) is the best Python packaging tool out there.
 Pip is required to install Pipenv; if you don't have it already, check out [this link](https://pip.pypa.io/en/stable/installing/) to set it up.
 Once you have Pip installed, run the following commands in your terminal:
 1. `pip install pipenv` Installs pipenv itself
-2. `pipenv install` Creates a virtual environment, installs the packages listed in Pipfile into the virtual environment
+2. `pipenv install` Creates a virtual environment, installs the packages listed in Pipfile into the virtual environment.
+The location of the virtualenv will be displayed.
+3. Set the python interpreter in PyCharm to the the virtualenv created by Pipenv.
+Do this by going to Preferences > Project:illiniorganiser > Project Interpreter and adding a new local interpreter.
+Set the location to the path of the virtualenv's python interpreter, which on Mac should look similar to `~/.local/share/virtualenvs/illiniorganiser-sMBxFtlA/bin/python3.4`.

 ### Running Django
 Once you have installed the packages with Pipenv, run these commands to get the server going: